 Following the workshop, your work will be showcased at a virtual graduation event.
 Here you will showcase your skills to a large audience including potential employers in both academic and non-academic fields.
 You can see examples of successful projects on the 2023 Math to Power Industry page.

-If you are interested in participating as a student, please complete the Contact Form below.
-And consider registering for the M2PI Mailing List
+Applications for M2PI 2024 are now closed.
+We will be accepting applications for the 2025 edition at the beginning of 2025.
+If you are interested in participating in future editions as a student, please consider registering for the M2PI Mailing List

 Information for Employers